 While I have recovered from the physical trauma of orbital decompression eye surgery, I have a new complication for my vision.
-I have double vision.
+I have diplopia (double vision).

-At my post-surgery follow-up, the doctors performed some tests confirming that I have double.
+At my post-surgery follow-up, the doctors performed some tests confirming my diplopia.
 The good news is that this is temporary.
 The bad news is we don’t know the meaning of

 temporary.
 Is it two months or six months?
-Will I do better with corrective lenses, or will I require more surgery?
+Will I do better with corrective lenses or require more surgery?
 We don’t know.
-I have another followup with the ophthalmologists in Philadelphia in about two months.
+I have another follow-up with the ophthalmologists in Philadelphia in the last weeks of November.
 I’ll know more then.

-I would be lying if I said I am not frustrated and feeling dispirited by this news and the challenges before me.
+I would lie if I said I am not frustrated and feel dispirited by this news and the challenges before me.

 Walking is challenging since I need both eyes to measure depth.
 I will not be driving.
-My spouse, although she has done much for me during this time, can only help so much and I do not want to overwhelm her.
-She has her health challenges.
-She will not be able to drive me to work each day, or to the early morning photography workshops and photo walks, I usually do at this time of year.
+My spouse, although she has done much for me during this time, can only help so much, and I do not want to overwhelm her.
+She has health challenges.
+She will not be able to drive me to work each day, or to the early morning photography workshops and photo walks I usually do at this time of year.

 I am a freelance consultant.
 I have no vacation days and no paid time off.
 On Monday I will have a big ask of my client.
 Will they allow me to work remotely until my eyesight improves?
 It’s not a technical issue.
 Until my eye surgery, I worked remotely two days a week1.
 The client has systems and technology to support this.
 It’s more of asking for a policy exception.

-I have included a few photos that were captured using the double exposure feature of my Fuji X-T2.
-I think these images give some idea of what it feels like with my vision.
+I have included a few photos captured using the double exposure feature of my Fujifilm X-T2.
+These images give some idea of what it feels like with my vision.
 The double exposure feature is easy to use.
 I select the double exposure feature on the command dial, shoot the first image, and accept the result on the LCD when the camera prompts to do so.
 The camera then overlays the first image on the live viewfinder so that I can see how the double exposure will look.
 Pressing the shutter then captures the second image overlaid on the first.

 The images are all straight-out-of-camera JPEGs.